-What business technologists are keeping an eye on:
+What I’m keeping an eye on:

-- AI (Artificial Intelligence) and ML (Machine Learning) are making use of the mounds of data being mined, collected and consolidated.
+- AI (Artificial Intelligence) and ML (Machine Learning) are making use of the mounds of data being mined, collected, and consolidated.

 - RPA (Robotic Process Automation) is the technology that allows anyone today to configure computer software, or a “robot” to emulate and integrate the actions of a human interacting within digital systems to execute a business process.

-- Cognitive technologies such as NLP (Natural Language Processing), speech and pattern recognition are being embedded into software applications, imbuing big data with superior capabilities.
+- Cognitive technologies such as NLP (Natural Language Processing), and speech and pattern recognition are being embedded into software applications, imbuing big data with superior capabilities.
 Siri and Alexa are already embedded in most people’s lives, imagine having this tech available in every application you use.

 - 5G – beyond speed improvement for communications and entertainment, this tech is expected to unleash an IoT (Internet of Things) ecosystem where networks can serve communication needs for billions of connected devices with the right balances between speed, latency, and cost.